16-Year-Old Builds Apartments for His Real Estate Business, TikTok Video Inspires SA

 Teen owns student accommodation

-Briefly News reported on another teen, Londeka Sibiya who entered the real estate industry.
+Briefly News reported on another teen, Londeka Sibiya, who entered the real estate industry.
 She focused on providing housing for students to create an income stream for herself.

 Londeka shared that she was able to invest in the student accommodation property after putting her bursary money aside.
 The young lady revamped a house she bought in Richards Bay and many were impressed by the business-savvy move.

-SA applauds teen building rental rooms
+SA impressed by teen's rental rooms

 Many people thought the teenager was hardworking.
 Online users congratulated the young boy for making progress with his apartments.
 In another video, the teenager showed that he would put on his overalls to be more hands-on with his building project.
 He got involved while builders worked on the construction site by hauling building materials in a wheelbarrow.
 Read comments from impressed online users: